jabahum/ios/README.md

 ## Session Management

-The application supports both in-memory and Redis-based session storage:
+The application uses in-memory session storage:

-- **In-memory**: Sessions are lost when the application restarts
+- **In-memory**: Sessions are stored in memory and will be lost when the application restarts
-- **Redis**: Sessions persist across application restarts

-### Redis Configuration

-To enable Redis session storage:

-1. Ensure Redis is running
-2. Set `"RedisEnabled": true` in `config.json`
-3. Configure Redis connection details:
-   - `RedisHost`: Redis server hostname (default: localhost)
-   - `RedisPort`: Redis server port (default: 6379)
-   - `RedisPassword`: Redis password (if required)
-   - `RedisDatabase`: Redis database number (default: 0)

 ### Session Health Check